sighupio/permission-manager/docs/installation.md

 kubectl create namespace permission-manager
 ```

-- Create a secret with the configuration for the application, for example:
+- Deploy the application's secret using the manifest that you can find in `deployments/kubernetes/secret.yml` with the configuration for the application, for example:

 ``` shell
 ---